grame-cncm/faustwebsite/mkdocs/docs/index.md

 Result of [Ian Clester](https://ijc8.me/2023/08/27/gsoc-faust/) Google Summer of Code project, the [faust-web-component](https://github.com/grame-cncm/faust-web-component) package provides two web components for embedding interactive Faust snippets in web pages.

 - `<faust-editor>` displays an editor (using [CodeMirror 6](https://codemirror.net/)) with executable, editable Faust code, along with some bells & whistles (controls, block diagram, plots) in a side pane.
-This component is ideal for demonstrating some code in Faust and allowing the reader to try it out and tweak it themselves without having to leave the page.
-(For more extensive work, it also includes a button to open the code in the Faust IDE.)
+This component is ideal for demonstrating some code in Faust and allowing the reader to try it out and tweak it themselves without having to leave the page, and can [been tested here](https://codepen.io/St-phane-Letz/pen/YzdZZoK).

-- `<faust-widget>` just shows the controls and does not allow editing, so it serves simply as a way to embed interactive DSP.
+- `<faust-widget>` just shows the controls and does not allow editing, so it serves simply as a way to embed interactive DSP, and can [been tested here](https://codepen.io/St-phane-Letz/pen/LYMWybP).

 These components are built on top of [faustwasm](https://github.com/grame-cncm/faustwasm) and [faust-ui](https://github.com/Fr0stbyteR/faust-ui) packages and is released as a [npm package](https://www.npmjs.com/package/@grame/faust-web-component).